 Hello!
 I’m Amalia.

 I love reading, writing, audiobooks, and literary adventures.
-Literature is one of my biggest passions, which is why I have been working at a small independent bookstore for the past three years, why I’m working on my Bachelor’s in English, and why I have so many unfinished stories, poems, and books sitting around in notebooks, journals, and on my computer!
+Literature is one of my biggest passions, which is why I worked at a small independent bookstore for five years, why I’m working on gaining my Bachelor’s in English, and why I have so many unfinished stories, poems, and books sitting around in notebooks, journals, and on my computer!

 My dream is actually to create good (new) literature for young adults.
 Often I find that the YA section is. . . lacking, to say the least.
-I rarely read new YA books because most of them, I think anyway, aren’t great.
-Granted, there are a few good books there, but very few.
+I rarely read new YA books because a lot of them, I think anyway, aren’t great.
+Granted, there are good new books out there, but very few are in the YA section.
 I personally read the classics, because I believe we should focus on the amazing amount of good literature we have at our fingertips, instead of reading dubious or bad books, even if they’re new and popular.
+But that I could talk about for hours!
+Moving on…

 One way that makes this easier, still finding joy in the midst of unending pain, is that I’m a Christian.
 And my joy in God is greater than my fear.
 I trust that although I may never have pain-free days in this life, in the end I will be pain free, and I live in the joy of the knowledge of that.